Scooby-Doo (film): Development

 Producer Charles Roven began developing a live-action treatment of Scooby-Doo in 1994.
 By the end of the decade, the combined popularity of Scooby-Doo, Where Are You!, along with the addition of the script and updated digital animation, led Warner Bros. to fast track production of the film.
 In 1996, Kevin Smith was offered to write a script for the film, but would only accept if his producer Scott Mosier agreed to write with him.
 Writer Craig Titley wrote the original screenplay.
 His was an origin story, focusing on how the gang met in college and teamed up for the first time to find a hidden treasure.
 Titley's script included multiple references to the original series, including the use of the Kingston Mansion from the intro as a major setting, but his draft was ultimately unused after Titley was unavailable to perform rewrites.
 However, many elements from Titley's draft were incorporated into the final film, including a demonic cult creating monsters, Shaggy getting a girlfriend who creates tension between him and Scooby, and the use of profanity and adult humor.
-Mike Myers was reported to be co-writing the screenplay with Kogan in July 1998, and was later on board to play Shaggy as well.
+Mike Myers was reported to be co-writing the screenplay with Jay Kogan in July 1998, and was later on board to play Shaggy as well.
 In October 2000, the film was officially given the green light.
 Variety reported that Raja Gosnell had been hired to direct the film.

-The film was shot on location in and around Queensland, Australia.
 Production was started on February 12, 2001, at the Warner Bros.
 Movie World theme park, with over 400 cast and crew also taking over Tangalooma Island Resort for six weeks to film all the scenes set on Spooky Island.
-Production wrapped in June 2001.
 The film was originally set to have a much darker tone, essentially poking fun at the original series, much like The Brady Bunch Movie, and was set for a PG-13 rating.
 Shaggy was set to be a stoner, and there were many marijuana references.